cwa312/Project4/README.md

  * **LogisticRegression:** it is a simple yet powerful classification algorithm widely used in statistics and machine learning
- * **Neural Network:** they are designed to recognize patterns and make predictions based on data. even if neural network is pron to overfitting on smaller dataset it has well done on identifying using heart disease.with recall value of 85%. we have checked the performance of the metrics(recall value ) on both test and train data.there is no sign of overfitting.the recall value on test and train data was not big different.
+ * **Neural Network:** they are designed to recognize patterns and make predictions based on data.

+    * even if neural network is pron to overfitting on smaller dataset it has well done on identifying heart disease.with recall value of 85%.
+    * we have checked the performance of the metrics(recall value ) on both test and train data.there is no sign of overfitting.the recall value on test and train data was not significantly different.
 * we have used chart for visualize the recall value of the classification models.